LikeStrangersDo/Gongda_Python_summary/README.md

 2. GEOS-Chem Python: https://github.com/geoschem/GEOSChem-python-tutorial

 ## Core packages
  Here I list some of the Python packages frequently used in our research.
-For any package, user guides are always available on its homepage.
-You can browse the "Examples" or "Gallery" to see the main applications of a package.
-You can also find the full user guide in "Documentation".
+For any package, instructions are always available on its homepage.
+You can browse the "Examples" or "Gallery" to see the main applications of a package, or find the full user guide in "Documentation".

 0. Numpy: https://numpy.org/doc/stable/
 1. Pandas: https://pandas.pydata.org/docs/user_guide/index.html#user-guide